NativeScript/docs/content/guide/shared-element-transitions.md

 ---
 title: Shared Element Transitions
-description: Shared Element Transitions allow you to auto animate shared elements from one screen to the next allowing you to deliver smooth navigational experiences.
+description: Shared Element Transitions allow you to auto animate shared elements from one page to the next allowing you to deliver smooth navigational experiences.
 ---

 ::: tip API Availabilty